Luizerko/minecraft_slam/sfm/README.md

     First, a DoG function responds strongly to corners and edges, so why do we remove edges?
 Edges are bad for tracking because of the aperture problem.
 Check [this very cool website](https://elvers.us/perception/aperture/) for more details, but basically it states that the local motion information is inherently ambiguous with respect to the global motion for a straight line seen through a small aperture.
 That is, many different motions could cause the same response visual response for a small receptive field.

-    So back to removing edges, SIFT calculates the Hessian matrix $\boldsymbol{H}$ at the keypoint location.
-We then check the ratio of eigenvalues of $\boldsymbol{H}$.
+    So back to removing edges, SIFT calculates the Hessian matrix $\mathbf{H}$ at the keypoint location.
+We then check the ratio of eigenvalues of $\mathbf{H}$.
 If the ratio is high (one eigenvalue is much bigger than the other), it indicates an edge and we can discard these keypoints.
 We only keep points where curvature is high (two big and relatively similar eigenvalues) in both directions, which indicates a corner.

-$$\boldsymbol{H} = \begin{bmatrix}
+$$\mathbf{H} = \begin{bmatrix}
 D_{xx} & D_{xy} \\
 D_{xy} & D_{yy} \\
 \end{bmatrix}$$